pierre-rouleau/pel/README.rst

   - All executed on GitHub CI on several supported Emacs versions on Linux and macOS environments (see `PEL's GitHub workflow build YAML file`_).
   - Builds and test pass only when no error and no warning is detected.
-  - PEL has an increasing amount of ERT-based test code.
+  - PEL has a growing suite of ERT-based test code.
   - PEL has several specialized linting programs that parse elisp code and detect errors that would only be detected at run time under specific conditions.